Whistleblowing Guidelines & Procedures

 • Conduct of activity which breaches any law or regulatory obligation.

-• Deliberate concealment of information tending to show the malpractices or misconducts in any of the above.
+• Deliberate concealment of information tending to show the malpractices or misconducts.

 CONFIDENTIALITY

-The whistleblower and / or any other employee who provides information, who causes information to be provided or who otherwise assists in an investigation is not allowed to discuss the details of the reported concern or related investigation with anyone other than the Designated Officer, unless specifically requested to do so by the Designated Officer or required by law and / or regulation (i.e. in a regulatory investigation or court hearing).
-In such case, the whistleblower’s rights and protection under the Guidelines are not affected.
+The whistleblower shall not discuss details of the reported misconduct/wrongdoing or related investigation with anyone other than the Designated Officers, unless specifically requested to do so by the Designated Officers or required by law and / or regulation (i.e. in a regulatory investigation or court hearing).

 PROTECTION FROM RETALIATION OR REPRISAL